kaylan21k/South-African-Bank-Coin-Recognition-Project/README.md

 ### Setup

 1. Clone or download this repository
 2. **Important:** Unzip the `models_final.zip` file in the same directory (Make sure the extracted models_final/ folder contains the model files directly, not another nested models_final/ directory inside it)
 3. Open the project in VS Code or your preferred code editor
+4. Ensure code editor is in the South-African-Bank-Coin-Recognition-Project Folder
-4. (Optional) Create a virtual environment:
+5. (Optional) Create a virtual environment:

    **Windows:**
    ```